morgt14/final-project-zillow/README.md

 ### Dataset

 We will be working in Zillow’s datasets.
 Some of their data is calculated by Zillow, such as their valuations of homes.
-Other data is collected from local governments and real estate companies and agents, such as sale prices.
+While Zillow collects some data from their own website, Zillow also collects other data from local governments and real estate companies and agents, such as sale prices.
 Information about specific houses, such as square footage and number of bedrooms, also come from these different sources (local governments/counties).

 ### Target Audience